blinkysc/winerosetta2/README.md

 ### Installation and Usage

-1. Place `WineRosetta.exe` in the same directory as your `wow.exe` executable
+1. Place `WineRosetta2.exe` in the same directory as your `wow.exe` executable
-2. Simply run `WineRosetta.exe` (no command-line arguments are needed)
+2. Simply run `WineRosetta2.exe` (no command-line arguments are needed)

 The tool will automatically locate and launch the `wow.exe` file in the same directory.
 It does not accept any command-line arguments.